openshift/enhancements/enhancements/network/bgp-ovn-kubernetes.md

 encapsulation, the BGP routes will need to be learned by the time the pods come up.

-In order to achieve day 0 functionality, FRR-K8S will be launched by CNO as a host networked pod on each node (where applicable).
-MetalLB Operator will be modified so that it can launch in FRR-K8S mode, without deploying FRR-K8S, and integrate with the one launched by CNO.
+In order to achieve day 0 functionality, FRR-K8S will be launched by CNO as a host networked pod on each node (where applicable) via a new OpenShift API.
+MetalLB Operator will be modified so that it can launch in FRR-K8S mode, and will directly write to the API to signal that CNO should deploy FRR-K8S.
+CNO will deploy FRR-K8s in a separate namespace, and MetalLB RBAC will be updated so that it may write and have access to resources in the FRR-K8S namespace.

-This means, there will be two ways of operating:
-- The current behaviour, which is: CNO does not deploy FRR-K8s, the MetalLB Operator deploys both MetalLB and FRR-K8s
-- CNO deploys FRR-K8s and MetalLB leverages the FRR-K8s instance deployed by CNO

-###### MetalLB deploys FRR-K8s
-This is the behaviour implemented in 4.16 as Tech Preview and planned to be GA in 4.17.
-The users don't care about pod to pod reachability with BGP, they want to use MetalLB and possibly FRR-K8s for learning routes on the nodes.
-The MetalLB operator will deploy FRR-K8s and MetalLB in the same namespace.

-###### CNO deploys FRR-K8s
-In this version, CNO deploys FRR-K8s in a separate namespace, so it can be used for the extra features described in this proposal.
-The user will need to set:

-- A flag on the CNO configuration, to deploy FRR-K8s and to instruct OVN-K of the presence of the FRR controller
-- A deployment mode "FRR-K8s already present" in the "MetalLB" resource, to instruct the operator to deploy MetalLB in FRR-K8s mode but without deploying FRR-K8s
-- In this scenario the permissions given to MetalLB over the FRR-K8s resources must be changed from namespace scoped to cluster scoped.

-## Handling configuration errors
-Because of this dual way of deploying, we must be careful in handling the scenario where a user mistakenly deployed FRR-K8s both from the MetalLB Operator and from CNO.
-In this scenario, the FRR-K8s instance of CNO must take precedence and the MetalLB Operator must produce an error as soon as it sees the extra FRR-K8s instance, and possibly un-deploy the MetalLB pods, so it's clear some exceptional scenario is happening.

 ##### Bare Metal